 The two options used in this experiment are Increasing across 0.2 N, or Decreasing across –0.2 N. If one of those settings is not causing the necessary triggering, switch to the other one.

 In the second collision, the stationary cart has 2-3 times the mass of the cart that is moving before the collision.
+To achieve that, add one or more weights to the stationary cart.
 Repeat the process (see steps below).

-Designate one to be stationary prior to the collision.
+Designate the higher-mass cart to be stationary prior to the collision.

-Predict which of the carts will experience a larger force in this collision.

 Hit the Collect button, and push the lower-mass cart toward the higher-mass cart.

 The computer will display the two “force vs. time” graphs.

 In the third collision, the cart that is moving before the collision has 2-3 times the mass of the stationary cart.
-Repeat the process.
+Achieve that by transferring the extra weight(s) from one cart to the other.
+Repeat the process of carrying out the collision and collecting data.

 Pushing and Pulling Situations